Professional Development Fund

 - Use of occasional teachers (OTs) supply teachers to cover teachers involved in track and field or other sports events.

-Don’t hesitate to call the GEETF office, and speak to Maggie Bailey, if you have any problems completing the forms or any other questions regarding your school’s P.D.
+Don’t hesitate to call the GEETF office if you have any problems completing the forms or any other questions regarding your school’s P.D.
 Budget.